SAP-samples/cloud-alm-api-examples/mtls-setup/README.md

 5. When asked for the service key, drag the downloaded `.json` file from Finder into the Terminal window and press <kbd>Enter</kbd>.
 (If you used **Copy JSON**, the script finds it in the clipboard by itself.)
-6. Choose a password for `certificate.p12` (typed twice, nothing is shown while typing).
+6. Choose a password for `certificate.pfx` (typed twice, nothing is shown while typing).

 You can also give the file directly: